 Top tips: read the information as quickly as possible and identify the most important tasks.
 Discard low-priority issues and use your time management skills effectively.

-Now you know how to impress employers, why not kick-start your career today by using our application deadline list to apply for the latest graduate schemes.
+Now you know how to impress employers, why not kick-start your career today by browsing the latest graduate opportunities.